Human Resources Administrative Practice Manual:

 Types of Employment: The University System of Georgia includes four types of employment for all employees as follows:

 - Regular: Employees who are employed for a continuous period that is expected to exceed six (6) calendar months shall be known as “regular” employees.
-Regular positions with a work commitment of half-time or greater are benefits eligible.
+Regular positions with a work commitment of three-quarters time (30 hours per week) or more are benefits eligible.

 - Regular – Limited Term: Employees who are employed for a continuous period that is expected to exceed six (6) calendar months but whose positions are intended to have a limited term not to exceed three (3) years shall be known as “Regular -Limited Term.”
 This status may be used for situations where funding for the position is covered by sponsored or other non-state sources or allocated for a limited term as in the case of special projects and where employment is generally not intended to continue following the initial limited term period.
 Regular – limited term positions with a work commitment of half-time or greater are benefits eligible.